Learning to Fly: Let's simulate evolution in Rust (pt 3)

 }

-Your internal code reviewer might notice a few things off about this code - rightfully so!
+Your internal critic might've noticed a few things off about this code - rightfully so!

 First, let's add an assertion: